Air India takes delivery of its first Boeing 787 Dreamliner

-CHARLESTON, South Carolina, Sept 6 (Reuters) - Air India took delivery of its first Boeing 787 commercial widebody airplane on Thursday at Boeing Co’s final assembly plant after a months-long dispute between airline and manufacturer over compensation for a four-year production delay.
+CHARLESTON, South Carolina (Reuters) - Air India took delivery of its first Boeing 787 commercial widebody airplane on Thursday at Boeing Co’s (BA.N) final assembly plant after a months-long dispute between airline and manufacturer over compensation for a four-year production delay.

 The Dreamliner was also at the heart of a recent Air India pilots’ strike.
 In July, about 500 Air India pilots ended the almost two-month strike over exclusive rights to fly the Dreamliner.